zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 Brought to you by the WPMU DEV team - founded in 2007 and trusted by web professionals from freelancer to agency worldwide ever since.

 Whether you spell it 'optimise' or 'optimize' - with Smush’s image optimizer you can compress images and serve images in next-gen formats (convert to WebP), all without introducing a visible drop in quality.

+**Enjoy unlimited bulk image optimization with [Smush Pro](https://wpmudev.com/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme-above-the-fold&utm_content=wp_smush_pro).**

+Level up immediately with exclusive Pro benefits like unlimited image optimization, 5x more image compression, and 123-point global image CDN.
+[Learn more about Pro](https://wpmudev.com/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro).

 [youtube https://www.youtube.com/watch?v=Z1kTcyLFE2g&feature=youtu.be]